 “But once the war ended, the benefits were quickly rescinded by President Harry Truman in 1946, and the Filipinos who served were stripped of their status as U.S. veterans.
 The Philippines was singled out from the 66 nations allied with the U.S. during the war.” – Walbert Castillo, USA TODAY

 My grandfather would’ve been 101 years old today if he had received this news.
 I only know my grandfather through stories my grandmother told me.
 She lost him when he was 28-years-old.
 They had grown up together as distant relatives.
 Despite dying young, they knew each other well enough to have loved while they could.

 Dominador Orejudos was a Philippine Military Academy graduate (the equivalent of West Point in the Philippines), a First Lieutenant in the United States Army Forces of the Far East (USAFFE), a Bataan Death March survivor, and later when MacArthur abandoned his troops and surrendered to Japan, he became a guerilla soldier in the jungles of La Union.
-He was stabbed to death not far from a beach near San Fernando, La Union, as ordered by a commanding officer of his own guerilla unit who accused him of disobeying orders over a frivolous disagreement they had regarding the use of weapons.
+He was executed by gunfire not far from a beach near San Fernando, La Union, as ordered by a commanding officer of his own guerilla unit who accused him of disobeying orders over a frivolous disagreement they had regarding the use of weapons.
 It was later revealed there might’ve been double-crossing within the unit itself where there were informants working with the Japanese who specifically wanted my grandfather dead for leading a guerilla unit against them.
 My grandmother had told horrific stories of Japanese soldiers coming over the house often searching for her husband, and torturing the family.
 The story goes one Japanese soldier was so taken by my mother’s infant adorableness that he immediately went from horrific tormentor to the sweetest man around a little baby girl.

 Dominador died 5 months shy of V-J Day at the hands of his own men.